 - Turn off the stove.

-- Cover and return in 15 minutes or until the chilis are soft.
+- Cover and return in 15 minutes or until the chiles are soft.

-- To the blender, add the chilis, tomatoes, chipotle pepper, onion, garlic, salt, and ½ cup chicken broth.
+- To the blender, add the chiles, tomatoes, chipotle pepper, onion, garlic, salt, and ½ cup chicken broth.

 - Blend until smooth and set aside.